hannahlawrence/sinctransform/docs/Overview.rst

 Sometimes, :math:`\text{sinc}` is defined with an additional :math:`\pi` coefficient, i.e. :math:`\text{sinc}(x)=\frac{\sin(\pi x)}{\pi x}`.
 There is always an option to specify which convention you prefer as one of the input arguments.

-This code relies on the FINUFFT library to efficiently compute the nonuniform Fourier transform, and contains separate C++ code for 1, 2, and 3 dimensions.
+It relies on the FINUFFT library to efficiently compute the nonuniform Fourier transform, and contains separate C++ code for 1, 2, and 3 dimensions.
 For completeness, there is also some Matlab code to perform the same functions.
 It is slightly slower and not as well-documented, but may be more convenient or easy to understand.

 .. figure:: SincGraphBasic.png
     :width: 70%